davidscottmills/IssSharp/README.md

 # IssSharp
-IssSharp is a package for consuming the REST api found at OpenNotify, which provides information on the location and passtimes of the International Space Station.
+IssSharp is a C# package for consuming the REST api found at OpenNotify, which provides information on the location and passtimes of the International Space Station.

 # Installation
 Package Manager